albheim/DistributedEnvironments.jl/README.md

 # DistributedEnvironments

-This is a package to simplify using the distributed functionalities in julia by supplying a way to synchronize the local environment to all workers.
+This package provides a simple way to sync a local development environment to a cluster of workers using the distributed functionalities in julia.

+The functionality is exported through the macro `@initcluster` which takes a list of machines accessible through ssh (see `addprocs` in `Distributed.jl` for more information).
 It looks at the current environment and checks which packages have local paths associated with them.
-It will copy all of those packages as well as the current `Project.toml` and `Manifest.toml` to the corresponding locations on the worker machines.
+Those packages as well as the current `Project.toml` and `Manifest.toml` will then be copied to the corresponding locations on the added machines.

-It then starts workers on each machine equal to the number of threads available on the current node.
+Workers equal to the number of the available threads are then added on each machine, and the environment is activated for each of them.

 ## Installation